Electronic systems are everywhere

 As part of the practical work, students learn how to use state-of-the-art technologies and tools.
 Among others, the following laboratories are available: Smart Engineering Lab, PCB Engineering Lab, 3D Printing Lab, Hardware Engineering Lab, and Machinery Lab.

 In order to allow a direct career entry, the "Electronic Engineering" bachelor program ensures high practical relevance.
-Internships are already done in the first semesters, as addition to the theoretical principles.
+Practical laboratory courses are already done in the first semesters, as addition to the theoretical principles.
 Here, the theoretical foundations are not only translated into practical units, but also supported by work in interdisciplinary teams, intercultural competencies as well as oral and written communication.

 The "Electronic Engineering" degree program enables students to take up a qualified job in many areas of industry, with service providers and in the public sector.
 Fields of activity can be found, among other things, in the electrical or transportation industry: automotive industry, aerospace, rail and rail transportation, automation technology, components, environmental & energy technology, medical technology, smart home, light or communications technology, industrial and consumer electronics, microsystems, robotics, and transport & logistics.